TimPasquini/BladesInTheDarkGenerators/README.md

 # BladesInTheDarkGenerators
 A couple of generators I built for Blades in the Dark using the tables in the back of the book.
+Feel free to make suggestions or report errors!

 Stand-alone Instructions:
 You only need the "executable" folder and it's contents to run the